Gluten Free Donut Holes (Baked)

 • Set the freshly glazed donuts on a wire rack placed over a baking sheet.
 Doing this allows the excess glaze to drip on to the pan and not your counter.
 If you set the glazed donuts on parchment paper or paper towels, the bottoms will get mushy.

-Three gluten free donut holes on white plate with additional donut holes in the background.
+Three gluten free donut holes on a small white plate with a coffee cup and more donut holes in the background.

-These Baked Gluten Free Donut Holes are perfect for breakfast, dessert, or any time you want a sweet treat.
+These glazed donut holes are perfect for breakfast, dessert, or any time you want a sweet treat.
 Give them a try and let me know what you think.
-I’ll bet you can’t eat just one.
 Happy Baking!

 More Gluten Free Breakfast Recipes to Try